Tegaabada/Toman-Bike-Dashboard/README.md

 ## Conclusion

-This project demonstrates how SQL can be applied to database setup, data cleaning, and exploratory analysis using employee information.
-By working with the EmployeeInfo and EmployeePosition2 tables, we were able to:
+This project demonstrates how SQL and Power BI can be applied to data modeling, performance analysis, and strategic decision‑making for a bike‑share business.
+By working with yearly rider, revenue, and pricing data, we were able to:
-- Standardize and clean data (removing nulls, formatting DOB, parsing addresses).
-- Generate demographic insights such as gender distribution, age ranges, and departmental counts.
-- Explore organizational structure by identifying managerial roles and department staffing levels.
-- Analyze salary trends, including ranges, top earners, and employees within specific pay bands.
-- Retrieve targeted employee details using conditions on names, addresses, and joining dates.
+- Build a clean analytical dataset for comparing performance across 2021 and 2022.
+- Analyze key financial metrics including revenue, profit, profit margin, and rider volume.
+- Identify seasonal and hourly demand patterns to understand when the service performs best.
+- Explore rider demographics, highlighting the dominance of registered users over casual riders.
+- Evaluate the impact of pricing changes through demand growth, price increase percentages, and elasticity calculations.
+- Develop data‑driven pricing recommendations based on customer responsiveness and business growth trends.

-Overall, the exercise highlights how SQL queries can uncover meaningful workforce insights, support HR reporting, and provide a foundation for business-driven decision making.
+Overall, the analysis highlights how SQL and Power BI can uncover meaningful operational insights, support pricing strategy, and provide a strong foundation for data‑driven decision‑making within the Toman Bike Share service.

 #### Author - Tega Abada